-During the early days of space travel, astronaut jokes were very common.
+During the early days of space travel, astronaut jokes were common.
 As with most genre humor, the jokes were not about astronauts or even the Mercury, Gemini, or Apollo programs.
 They were really about human nature.
 By the time Skylab came around in the mid-seventies, astronaut jokes had all but died, although my father continued to tell them.
 I remember one in particular.

 Did you hear about the monkey they sent into space with an astronaut?
-The rocket launched and immediately the monkey was busy on his phone receiving instructions from ground control concerning the position, velocity, and guidance of the vehicle in order to make corrections.
+The rocket launched and immediately the monkey was busy on his phone receiving instructions from Ground Control concerning the position, velocity, and guidance of the vehicle in order to make corrections.
 Then, when they reached orbit the monkey’s phone went dead and the astronaut’s phone rang.

 “Ah, finally, something important!” the astronaut exclaimed.
 “Don’t forget to feed the monkey,” Ground Control reminded him.
 On the surface, this joke is funny because of its irony, its absurdity, but as I think about it so many years later, I find it sad.
 Out of all the astronaut jokes “flying around” at the time, my father choose to tell that one.
 Why did he find it so funny?

 Did my father think of himself as irrelevant or of such little worth that he identified with the astronaut?
 I may be making too fine a point here, since, really, who would identify with the monkey?
 Still, I think there was more going on with my father and the joke than the surface absurdity.
 My father was certainly not a failure, but I can see how he might have felt overlooked and undervalued, especially as he got older.

 He is not the only one.
 I am mentoring a woman in her forties, divorced, with two children who has had all the confidence from earlier success in business knocked out of her.
 She feels taken for granted, not appreciated, and contributing nothing of value to the organization she currently works for.